mdangiolo89/A-yeast-living-ancestor-reveals-the-origin-of-genomic-introgressions/README.md

 $ sh annotateScerLOHintrogressions.sh

 Since the analysis might take long to perform, it is recommended to use the options "nohup" to ensure that the process keeps running if the connection with the server is lost, and "&" to launch the process in background.
 The pipelines will produce many intermediate files, including bam files, vcf files and coverage files.
-The final files have the suffix "[CDH].annotation and contain coordinates of homozygous S. cerevisiae (D.annotation) or S. paradoxus (C.annotation) regions or heterozygous regions (H.annotation), in bed format.
+The final files have the suffix "[CDH].annotation and contain coordinates of homozygous DBVPG6765 (D.annotation) or CBS432 (C.annotation) regions or heterozygous regions (H.annotation), in bed format.
 For a correct interpretation of the results, it is essential to consider the genomic background of your sample.
-In the case of the hybrid genome of the living ancestor and its derived clones, the coordinates included in the "$sample....C.annotation" file must be considered as homozygous S. paradoxus LOH, the coordinates included in the "$sample....D.annotation" file must be considered as homozygous S. cerevisiae LOH and the coordinates included in the "$sample....H.annotation" file must be considered as heterozygous regions of the genome.
+In the case of the hybrid genome of the living ancestor and its derived clones, the coordinates included in the "$sample....C.annotation" file must be considered as homozygous CBS432 (*S. paradoxus*) LOH, the coordinates included in the "$sample....D.annotation" file must be considered as homozygous DBVPG6765 (*S. cerevisiae*) LOH and the coordinates included in the "$sample....H.annotation" file must be considered as heterozygous regions of the genome.
-In the case of the Alpechins, the coordinates included in the "$sample....C.annotation" file must be annotated as homozygous introgressions, and the coordinates included in the "$sample....H.annotation" file must be annotated as heterozygous introgressions.
+In the case of the Alpechins, the coordinates included in the "$sample....C.annotation" file must be annotated as homozygous CBS432 (*S. paradoxus*) introgressions, and the coordinates included in the "$sample....H.annotation" file must be annotated as heterozygous CBS432 (*S. paradoxus*) introgressions.

 Note that the same set of scripts has been used to annotate LOH and introgression regions in other samples included in the paper, which have a different structure in the name of their reads.
 For these additional samples, a modified version of the pipeline must be used and is available upon request.